deniskyashif/blog/content/posts/ddd-domain-events.md

 An order being created is a fact in the domain.
 A domain event records such a fact in the language the business uses.
 It is not an instruction to perform work: `SendConfirmationEmail` describes a technical task, while `OrderCreated` describes something that has already happened.

-Events are named in the past tense because they are historical records.
-No subscriber can reject or undo `OrderCreated`; it can only decide how to react to it.
-For the same reason, an event should be immutable.
+Events are named in the **past tense** because they are historical records.
+No subscriber can reject or undo `OrderCreated`, it can only decide how to react to it.
+For the same reason, an event should be **immutable**.
 If the order later changes, that is a new fact and may warrant a new event rather than changing the record of what happened before.

 An event carries the information a recipient needs to understand the fact without reaching back into the domain model.
 At a minimum, that usually means the identity of the affected entity, the relevant values at the time, and when the event occurred.